 With exposure therapy, the client lists every social situation they are afraid of, for example returning clothes at Target, asking a person on a date, or asking their boss for a raise.
 Each of these situations cause some type of fear and panic.
 The goal is to rank the situations from least anxiety to most anxiety, and role play situations in therapy as well as practice them for “homework.”

-The standard treatment is between 7-12 weekly sessions (Please note that sessions may differ by therapist, and this is a general guideline):
+The standard treatment is between 7 to 12 weekly sessions (Please note that sessions may differ by therapist, and this is a general guideline):

 - Introduction to the therapist

 - Describe what exposure therapy is and how it will be employed

 - Discuss clients goals and situations that cause a lot of fear, describing avoidance and possible reasons we may get anxious